Miranmrashid/Disaster-response-pipelines/README.md

 # A credit to Udacity
-This project is part of the Udacity Nanodegree, therefore the Template is provided By Udacity.
+This project is part of the Udacity Nanodegree.